MuradAles/Athena-Math/memory-bank/progress.md

 ---

-**Document Status:** Day 2 complete - Math tools validation system implemented, image message reconstruction fixed, whiteboard image upload and canvas-to-chat integration working.
-Ready for validation testing.
+**Document Status:** Day 3 complete - Gamification and progress tracking system fully implemented with achievements, streaks, dashboard, and visual feedback.
+Ready for integration testing and deployment.